-resilient communities, and build the capacity to support future development and economic opportunity.
+support future development and economic opportunity.
 Projects were selected as part of a competitive grant process based on criteria including priority needs, transformational impact, feasibility, readiness to proceed, leveraging, and geographic diversity.

 For example, RIA has awarded funds for a stormwater resilience project in the City of Charleston at the King Street Pump Station.
-This project will increase storm resilience at a major intersection that is closed to due flooding an average of five times per year.
+This project will increase storm resilience at a major intersection that is closed due to flooding an average of five times per year.
 See the "King Street Pump Station" Project Spotlight on the following page.

-King Street Pump Station

-Obligated \$10,000,000 Start & End Date 01/31/2024 - 06/30/2025

-This project in the City of Charleston will increase storm resilience at a major intersection that is closed due to flooding an average of five times per year.
-These closures limit access to the city's primary hurricane evacuation route and impede local traffic, including emergency vehicles.
-The flooding also damages property and creates public safety concerns.
-This grant will fund the construction of a retention pond, pump station and outfall to increase the storm water storage capacity and the rate at which storm water can be removed from the area.
-The new infrastructure will be constructed within an affordable housing community and is designed to be an attractive water feature that residents can enjoy.

-\$2,070 anticipated customers served \$4,587,175 anticipated other funds spent on the project
+Project Name Obligated Start & End Date King Street Pump Station \$10,000,000 05/31/2024 - 12/31/2025 Project Description This project in the City of Charleston aims to increase storm resilience at a major intersection that typically closes due to flooding about five times per year, impacting access to the city's primary hurricane evacuation route and impeding local traffic, including emergency vehicles.
+The flooding also damages property and raises public safety concerns.
+The grant will fund the construction of a retention pond, pump station, and outfall to enhance stormwater storage capacity and removal rate.
+This infrastructure, to be built within an affordable housing community, is designed to be an attractive water feature for residents.
+Phase 2 of the Huger Street and King Street Drainage Improvements includes constructing a stormwater storage feature with a new pump station, expected to increase flow out of the intersection by 70,000 gallons per minute and provide additional drainage system capacity during significant storms.
+This phase is anticipated to begin in August 2024, significantly reducing the flooding impacts historically experienced at this busy intersection.
+2,070 anticipated customers se erved \$4,587,175 anticipated other fu unds spent on the r oroject and disadvantaged areas, or Tier III and Tier IV counties.1 The funded projects are addressing long term underinvestment, supporting system viability and sustainability, and providing new opportunities for economic growth and development.

 To date, RIA has awarded \$1.469 billion in grant funding to communities to build improvements for clean drinking water, sanitary sewer, and stormwater resilience.
-The funding was made via the award of 219 grants to public water and sewer utilities and local governments as shown in Figure 4 (below).
-As the chart indicates, 67-percent of the funds awarded went to small and disadvantaged areas, or Tier III and Tier IV counties.
-The funded projects will address long term underinvestment, support system viability and sustainability, and provide new opportunities for economic growth and development.
+The funding was made via the award of 219 grants to public water and sewer utilities and local governments (Figure 5).
+67-percent of the funds awarded went to small